aws-ia/terraform-aws-eks-blueprints/examples/ci_cd/gitlab-ci-cd/README.md

 ```

 ## Step 2: Create a new Gitlab repo
-Copy the files in the folder(`gitlab-ci-cd`) to your new GitLab repo.
-Rename the folder according to your naming convention.
+Copy the files in the folder(`gitlab-ci-cd`) into the root of your new GitLab repo.

     cd examples/advanced/gitlab-ci-cd
     cp . $YOUR_GITLAB_REPO_ROOT